angelosalatino/cso-classifier/README.md

   * **classifier.py**: :page_facing_up: contains the function for running the CSO Classifier
   * **syntacticmodule.py**: :page_facing_up: class that implements the syntactic module
   * **semanticmodule.py**: :page_facing_up: class that implements the semantic module
+  * **paper.py**: :page_facing_up: class that implements the functionalities to operate on papers, such as POS tagger, grammar-based chunk parser
+  * **result.py**: :page_facing_up: class that implements the functionality to operate on the results
+  * **ontology.py**: :page_facing_up: class that implements the functionalities to operate on the ontology: get primary label, get topics and so on
+  * **model.py**: :page_facing_up: class that implements the functionalities to operate on the word2vec model: get similar words and so on
   * **misc.py**: :page_facing_up: some miscellaneous functionalities
+  * **config.py**: :page_facing_up: class that implements the functionalities to operate on the config file
+  * **config.ini**: :page_facing_up: config file.
+It contains all information about packaage, ontology and model.
   * **models**: :file_folder: Folder containing the word2vec model and CSO
     * **cso.csv**: :page_facing_up: file containing the Computer Science Ontology in csv
     * **cso.p**: :page_facing_up: serialised file containing the Computer Science Ontology (pickled)